soyart/notes/pages/Nix language.md

 			  "one\n two\n  three\n"
 			  ```
 			- #### Leading whitespaces quirks
+				- > Nix respects the first character column of the left-most lines as the output starting column
-				- Unlike Go strings with with backticks, Nix performs strings interpolation pretty frequently, so Nix tries to be smart when working with multi-line strings
+				- Unlike Go strings with with backticks, Nix users perform string interpolations pretty frequently, so Nix strings are designed to be readable in code
-				- Nix treats the 1st line inside the double-single quotes as a pivot, with some simple rules: *Treats left-most lines as starting column*
+				- In the following example, `foo` is respected as the starting column:
 				- ```nix
 				  ''
 				  	foo